 Wednesday mornings: Old Testament

-Every year, Pastor Larry Hayward leads an in-depth course focused on reading the Bible, alternating between the Old and New Testaments.
+Pastor Larry Hayward leads these in-depth courses focused on reading the Bible.
 In the class, you will read the entire Testament, learning the basic content of the book and exploring the text in detail.
 Together with the class, you’ll reflect on how those texts and the Bible as a whole impact our faith and life.
 Learn what it means to say the Bible has “authority,” is “inspired,” is the “word of God,” and is the “unique and authoritative witness to Christ.”

-It takes a vital community to plan our Adult Education classes and programs.
-The WPC Adult Education Subcommittee explores many options and together we choose topics, formats, and programs that challenge us to question and explore our faith and to grow in the love of Christ.
+It takes a vital community to plan our Adult Formation classes and programs.
+The Adult Formation team explores many options and together we choose topics, formats, and programs that challenge us to question and explore our faith and to grow in the love of Christ.
 Many hands are required to continue our high quality adult education.
 I invite you to join us in planning and brainstorming!
 Call or email Amey Upton to see how you might be able to help.

 Reformed Institute Programs